Supports standard Internet mail protocolos: POP3, IMAP, SMTP; as well as Microsoft’s EWS protocol for Exchange.

 – Using AquaMail’s “message counter” widget.

 The widget has four visual themes and can be configured to “point to” a specific account or a folder.
-You can find it in the same place as all other widgets (this differs between Android 2.* and 3-4.*, there are plenty of tutorials on the Internet if you need one).
+You can find it in the same place as all other widgets, please start by long pressing on an empty spot on the home screen.

 – Switching to a third party launcher that has this capability.